Amur falcon: Distribution and migration

 The Amur falcon breeds in east Asia from the Transbaikalia, Amurland, and northern Mongolian region to parts of North Korea.
 They migrate in a broad front through India and Sri Lanka, sometimes further east over Thailand and Cambodia and then over the Arabian Sea, sometimes in passage on the Maldives and other islands to reach southern Africa.
 Birds going over India are thought to be aided by strong winds blowing westward.
 These winds are strong at an altitude of about 3000m and the birds are thought to fly at a height of above 1000m during migration.
 The route taken to return to their breeding grounds runs slightly more northward.
 Because of its tendency to wander long distances over the ocean while migrating, this falcon has been found in locations far outside its normal range, such as in Italy, Sweden, Tristan da Cunha, St. Helena and the United Kingdom.

+During the non-breeding season, the Amur falcon moults before migrating north.
+Adults replace all flight feathers whereas juveniles only replace tail feathers.